Linkinshura/Linkinshura/README.md

 I dont have any idea to contribuite now but in the future i´m gonna change this info

+I´m a [SantiagoTrini](https://github.com/santiagotrini) fan and he is my inspiration

 <!--
 **Linkinshura/Linkinshura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.